homeservicewhiz/homeservicewhiz/src/pages/contact.md

     type: grid_section
   - title: >-
-      Alternatively you can use the form below to send us an email and we will get back to you at lightening speed.
+      Alternatively you can use the form below to send us an email and we will get back to you at speed.
     subtitle: ''
     title_align: center
     content: ''